-- 2.4.1 The establishment of an Investment Panel was agreed by the Strategic Board on the 9th June 2017, as a sub-committee of the Strategic Board. - 2.4.2 The role of the Investment Panel is to act as an advisory committee to the Strategic Board and Accountability Board
+- 2.4.1 The establishment of an Investment Panel was agreed by the Strategic Board on the 9th June 2017, as a sub-committee of the Strategic Board. - 2.4.2 The role of the Investment Panel is to act as an advisory committee to the Strategic Board and Accountability Board - 2.4.3 The Investment Panel's role and responsibilities include: - 2.4.3.1 Reviewing the initial list of projects put forward for investment by each of the Federated Boards; - 2.4.3.2 Conducting a prioritisation process of those projects requiring capital investment based on the approach agreed by the Strategic Board and in accordance with the SELEP Assurance Framework; - 2.4.3.3 Making recommendations for the provisional allocation of funding to projects prioritised by the Panel.
+The final award of funding will be subject to an Accountability Board decision, in line with the Assurance Framework requirements; and - 2.4.3.4 Consider priorities for future funding from Central Government in accordance with the priorities identified through the SELEP's Strategic Economic Plan, along with emerging SELEP and Government priorities. - 2.4.4 The Investment Panel Terms of Reference will be made available on the SELEP website once they have been agreed by the Strategic Board.

-- 2.4.3 The Investment Panel's role and responsibilities include: - 2.4.3.1 Reviewing the initial list of projects put forward for investment by each of the Federated Boards; - 2.4.3.2 Conducting a prioritisation process of those projects requiring capital investment based on the approach agreed by the Strategic Board and in accordance with the SELEP Assurance Framework; - 2.4.3.3 Making recommendations for the provisional allocation of funding to projects prioritised by the Panel.
-The final award of funding will be subject to an Accountability Board decision, in line with the Assurance Framework requirements; and - 2.4.3.4 Consider priorities for future funding from Central Government in accordance with the priorities identified through the SELEP's Strategic Economic Plan, along with emerging SELEP and Government priorities. - 2.4.4 The Investment Panel Terms of Reference will be made available on the SELEP website once they have been agreed by the Strategic Board. - 2.4.5 The date of the meetings, the meeting agenda, reports and minutes shall be made available on the SELEP website.
+2.4.5 The date of the meetings, the meeting agenda, reports and minutes shall be made available on the SELEP website, in accordance with paragraphs 3.2.4, 3.2.11 and 3.2.12.